loader image

 3. The predefined data attributes that you’ve chosen to append are added to that contact record in your database.

-4. Using this information, you’re able to offer personalized recommendations to that customer in real-time.
+4. Using this information, you can offer personalized recommendations to that customer in real time.

-What types of data can be appended to your records?
+What types of data can you append to your records?

-The data you append will vary according to your marketing goals.
+The data you append will vary depending on your marketing goals.
 However, most companies append demographic, phone, email, firmographic, and geographic information to better understand their target audience and optimize their marketing efforts.

-The types of data you can append, as discussed in the text below.
+An infographic showing the types of data you can append, as described in the text below.

 Demographic Data

-Demographic data gives insight into who the members of your audience are as individuals.
+Demographic data gives insight into who your customers are as individuals.
 This includes information such as:

 • Age